DMHAS Deaf, Hard of Hearing or Deafblind Programs and Services (DHOH)

 DMHAS Funded Providers

-- Cannot deny a person with disabilities the opportunity to participate in and benefit from goods, services, privileges, advantages or accommodations and
+- Are prohibited from discriminating against persons with disabilities and or denying persons with disabilities the opportunity to participate in and benefit from goods, services, privileges, advantages, or accommodations and

-- Remove barriers to persons with disabilities when readily achievable and after they consult with the person with disabilities to determine what aid or service is appropriate given the nature of what is being communicated and the person’s method of communicating.
+- Are required to remove barriers to persons with disabilities when readily achievable once they consult with the person to determine what aid or service is appropriate given the nature of what is being communicated and the person’s method of communicating.

 - DMHAS Divisions and Offices